KyloIO/kylo-docs/HDP25ClusterDeploymentGuide.rst

 5. Apply the Spark ORC fix:

-   Edit the configuration file with the details provided on the Wiki:
+   Edit the configuration file with the details provided in this article, "Spark SQL Fails on Empty ORC Table HDP 2.4 and HDP 2.5":

 .. code-block:: console